-Some of the earliest calls for decolonization of research methods are from 1999, in the seminal writings of Maori scholar Linda Tuhiwai Smith (2012) who, among other things, pointed to how the systems of knowledge that developed with the Enlightenment and continued through modernity:
+Some of the earliest calls for decolonization of research methods are from 1999, in the seminal writings of Maori scholar Linda Tuhiwai Smith (2012) who, among other things, pointed to how the systems of knowledge that developed with the Enlightenment,

 not only informed the field of study referred to by Said as ‘Orientalism’ but other disciplines of knowledge and ‘regimes of truth’.
 It is through these disciplines that the Indigenous world has been represented to the West and it is through these disciplines that Indigenous peoples often research for the fragments of ourselves which were taken, catalogued, studied and stored (Smith, 2012, p.
-67).
+61).